Nnika-11/Nnika-11.github.io/asyncJS/asyncJS.md

 that calls multiple functions — what function is currently being run and what functions are called from within that function.

 The call stack is primarily used for function invocation (call). **LIFO**

+JS is **Single Threaded**, but browser itself with Web APIs getting take cares for making requests.
+Once it's done it's pushed back obto the stack as call back.

+***A callback*** is a function passed as an argument to another function. (possible to have to many of them)